 There are linear life paths and people who have always known what they wanted to do.
 Jordane Lelong is not one of them.

-Between passion, questioning and personal quest, her story is like that of each of us: unique.
+Between passion, questioning, and personal quest, her story is like each of ours: unique.
 Whether you are a student or a professional in transition, you may find yourself in her story.
-Whether you do or not, what is certain is that her story will not leave you indifferent.
+But regardless of that, her story will not leave you indifferent.

-And for those who, like her, are a little lost in finding their "way", we invite you to discover the excellent advice that she so well shared at the end of this article.
+And for those who are a little lost in finding their "way," just like Jordane, we invite you to discover the excellent advice that she shares at the end of this article.

-Jordane is a young woman of 28, passionate about music and travels "even if it's a bit complicated to travel at the moment".
+Jordane was a young woman of 28, passionate about music and travels "even if it's a bit complicated to travel at the moment."
 Product designer at Free since last July and co-founder of “UX Challenger” that she created with another Ironhacker, Morgane Favchtein, Jordane seems to be really fulfilled today.
 But it wasn't always like this.

 Like many, she was asked at 18 what she wanted to do with her life without having any idea how to choose.
-Her taste for school being limited "except for English, art and computer science" and without really anyone to help her, she settled on a "safe" choice: that of a career in international trade "because there are more opportunities in this field.”
-Except that several years later, with a master's degree in hand, her questions were still there and none of the jobs that her studies could lead to appealed to her.
+Her taste for school was limited, "except for English, art and computer science" and without really anyone to help her, she settled on a "safe" choice: that of a career in international trade "because there are more opportunities in this field.”
+But several years later, with a master's degree in hand, her questions were still there and none of the jobs that her studies could lead to appealed to her.

-Jordane, as creative as she is passionate, turned to the only environment that really attracted her: music.
+As creative as she is passionate, Jordane turned to the only environment that really attracted her: music.
 This was followed by 6 years as an event manager organizing concerts all over the world.
-But far from a life of dreams, as an intermittent performer, she had to face a lot of dedication, difficulties and sacrifices.
-At the beginning of 2020, a burnout and a first confinement later, her job and her health were gone.
-So it was time to "think about what I wanted to do with my life".
+But far from a life of dreams, as an intermittent performer, she had to face a lot of dedication, difficulties, and sacrifices.
+At the beginning of 2020, a burnout, and the first confinement later, her job and her health were gone.
+So it was time to "think about what I wanted to do with my life."

-Beyond her incredible personality and proven creativity, what is striking about Jordane is her independence and her need for freedom.
+Beyond her incredible personality and proven creativity, Jordane's independence and need for freedom is striking.

-So it's not surprising that, while searching on social networks, she was attracted by videos of women explaining how not to depend on a salary.
+It's not surprising that, while searching on social networks, she was drawn to videos of women explaining how to avoid depending on a salary.
 That's when she first heard about web design and her future job.

 Little by little, Jordane trained herself in "no code" tools and started to create her first websites for friends.
 By the end of 2020, not only was she financially successful thanks to several projects and clients, but she also discovered a new and growing interest in web design and UX/UI issues.

-Thanks to her thirst for learning and her unlimited curiosity, Jordane has managed to completely turn her career around in a few months, so why launch into a bootcamp when everything is so well (re)launched?
+Thanks to her thirst for learning and her unlimited curiosity, Jordane managed to completely turn her career around in a few months.
+So why jump into a bootcamp when everything is so well (re)launched?

 You probably know the answer.
-It is sometimes really difficult to fight against the imposter syndrome and to succeed in thinking that you are legitimate to join a new sector or a new job.
-That's why she joined Ironhack, to be accompanied, to learn the basics and apply them on concrete projects but also to join a community of enthusiasts.
+It's sometimes really difficult to fight against imposter syndrome and to succeed in thinking that you are ready to jump into a new sector or job.
+That's why she joined Ironhack: to learn the basics and apply them on concrete projects, but also to join a community of enthusiasts.